gryslik/cse2321/index.md

 Some classes may need to be rescheduled earlier or later due to professor travel.
 They will of course be recorded as well if the new time doesn't work.

-<em> Please enable your camera if you're able.
+<em> Please enable your camera if at all able.
 I understand it's not always possible but it's very helpful to the me! </em>

 ## Description: